MadDonkeySoftware/mdsCloudCli/README.md

 ### Development

+To set up the CLI for local development:
+* `npm run prepublish:setup` -- rebuilds the CLI files
+* `cd dist` -- Switch to the JS files of the CLI
 * `npm link` -- sets up your terminal environment to be able to run `mds`

+To remove the locally linked CLI:
-* `npm unlink` -- removes the link from your system
+* `npm unlink mds-cloud-cli` -- removes the link from your system

 ## Usage